dancer1325/angular/adev/src/content/guide/directives/structural-directives.md

 # Structural directives

+* Structural directives
-Structural directives are directives applied to an `<ng-template>` element that conditionally or repeatedly render the content of that `<ng-template>`.
+  * := directives applied | `<ng-template>` element / it's content is rendered
+    * conditionally or
+    * repeatedly

 ## Example use case

+* TODO:
 In this guide you'll build a structural directive which fetches data from a given data source and renders its template when that data is available.
 This directive is called `SelectDirective`, after the SQL keyword `SELECT`, and match it with an attribute selector `[select]`.

 `SelectDirective` will have an input naming the data source to be used, which you will call `selectFrom`.
 The `select` prefix for this input is important for the [shorthand syntax](#structural-directive-shorthand).
 The directive will instantiate its `<ng-template>` with a template context providing the selected data.

 The following is an example of using this directive directly on an `<ng-template>` would look like: